Frequently Asked Questions

 But surgeons wear masks!

 Surgeons wear masks during surgery to protect themselves from splashes and sprays, as well as to prevent their bodily fluids from dropping into the wound.
 They do not wear them to stop respiratory viruses.
 If they are sick, they do not operate.
 Interestingly, there have been over 20 studies over the years that determined that surgeons wearing masks do not even reduce post operative wound infections, and if anything, they may increase the rate of wound infections.
 One study put tracer particles inside the surgeons mask.
 Guess where the particles ended up?
 In the wound!
 As one researcher pointed out, it is probably because masks only serve to redirect airflow.
-This research has called into question the practice of wearing masks during surgery.
+A Cochrane meta analysis of the research conducted with surgeons and masks concluded, "It is unclear whether the wearing of surgical face masks by members of the surgical teamhas any impact on surgical wound infection rates for patients undergoing clean surgery."
+Wound infections are caused by bacteria, which are much bigger than respiratory viruses.
+If the mask can't stop bacteria, how can it stop tiny aerosolized viruses?
+This research has called into question the practice of wearing masks during surgery and is excellent evidence that masks are useless for aerosolized viruses.
 I discuss these in more detail in the Research Summary.

 But I read a study that said masks work!